 Example 4: Property is appraised at $20,000.
 If it is sold for $18,500, the value received is approximately the same as the value on the open market.
 The transfer does not affect eligibility.

 If the same property was sold for $8,000, it is clear that the value received is not equal to the value of the property on the open market.
 In this case, the reason for the transfer must be examined more closely.

 When a person transfers resources to pay someone for services provided, they must show that the services were worth as much as the resource and provide documentation that payment for services was agreed to, in writing, prior to when the services were provided.
-To determine the worth of a service, use the average cost of that service from a provider on the open market.
-If the services were worth as much as the transferred resources/income, the transfer does not affect eligibility.
+The value of a service cannot be more than the average cost of that service from a provider on the open market.
+If the services are worth as much as the transferred resources/income, the transfer does not affect eligibility.
 Refer all personal care contracts to LTC-ADI using HFS 3654A.

 Example 6: Mr. F loans $8,000 to his sister in 04/12.
 In 05/12, he enters an LTC facility and applies for medical assistance.
 At this time, no repayment has been made.
 The written agreement calls for monthly payments beginning in 07/12.

 The loan is determined to meet the conditions of an allowable transfer, except for the repayment record.
 The transfer is provisionally deemed allowable.
 In 08/12, the caseworker verifies that the first repayment was made.
 The repayment amount is budgeted as income.